 YX and XX

-Comparing yDNA and mtDNA can give you interesting insights in the (mis-)behavior of males.
-For example, the yDNA of African Americans in the United States is overall thirty-three percent European.
-When you look at the mtDNA of the same African Americans, only about six percent is European.
-A Snow White-like mirror, this time genetically confronting us with the behavior of European men during slavery (Shaw 2009).
+Comparing yDNA and mtDNA can give you interesting insights in the (mis-)behaviour of males.
+For example, the male yDNA of African Americans in the United States is overall thirty-three percent European.
+When you look at the female mtDNA of the same African Americans, only about six percent is European.
+A Snow White-like mirror, this time genetically confronting us with the behaviour of European white men during slavery (Shaw 2009).

-Comparable male behavior might have taken place during the colonization of England by the so-called Anglo-Saxons, considering the massive contribution to the English gene pool.
+Comparable male behaviour might have taken place during the colonization of England by the so-called Anglo-Saxons, considering the massive contribution to the English gene pool.
 Indeed, early Anglo-Saxon society might have known apartheid-like structures in which the native Romano-Celtic population was restricted in reproduction (Thomas 2006).
+The Frisian brothers Hengist and Horsa even stood at the basis of this aggressive form of immigration originating from the south-eastern coast of the North Sea.

 Another example concerns the population of modern Iceland.
 Male yDNA is predominantly Nordic and female mtDNA is predominantly Gaelic (O’Sullivan 2018).
-The Icelandic sagas recount of women from Ireland and Scotland raided by Vikings, are thus genetically confirmed.
-Unless Irish and Scottish women were attracted by the beauty of the Icelandic landscape and travelled voluntarily to the island, and took the uncivilized Vikings for granted.
-Similar to Iceland, is the DNA of Scandinavian men and Celtic women on the Faroe (Gershon 2021).
-Read also our post Latið meg ei á Frísaland fordervast! to read more about this grab-a-woman phenomenon, only this time done by Frisian pirates operating in the northern seas.
+The Icelandic sagas recount of women from Ireland and Scotland raided by Norwegians (dubbed as Vikings), are thus genetically confirmed.
+Unless Irish and Scottish women were attracted by the beauty of the Icelandic landscape and travelled voluntarily to the icy island, and took its uncivilized Norsemen for granted.
+We consider this a less likely scenario.
+Similar to Iceland is the DNA of Scandinavian men and Celtic women on the Faroe (Gershon 2021).
+Read also our blog post Latið meg ei á Frísaland fordervast! to read more about this grab-a-woman phenomenon, only this time done by Frisian pirates operating in the northern seas.

-In the period 1530 and 1780 about one million and a quarter European Christians were enslaved by Muslims of northern Africa, the so-called Barbary Coast.
-We're not aware much research has been done into the DNA footprint of these European slaves in northern Africa, but possibly less visible than the examples of the African Americans and Anglo-Saxons, because Muslims prevented Christian male slaves to reproduce themselves.
+In the period 1530 and 1780, about 1.25 million Europeans were enslaved by Muslims of northern Africa, the so-called Barbary Coast.
+We're not aware much research has been done into the DNA footprint of these so-called Christian slaves in northern Africa, but possibly less visible than the examples of the African Americans and Anglo-Saxons, because Muslims prevented Christian male slaves to reproduce themselves.
 Vigorously even.
 To what extent female white slaves bare children with Muslim offspring, is unknown.
-However, around the year 1700 citizens of the city of Algiers were known for their white complexion (Davis 2003).
+However, around the year 1700, citizens of the city of Algiers were known for their white complexion (Davis 2003).

 Haplogroups